alttester/AltTester-Unity-SDK/docs/pages/get-started.md

         Prerequisites:

-        * Have ADB installed -- for more information check this `article <https://www.xda-developers.com/install-adb-windows-macos-linux/>`_.
+        * Use the Unity Hub to install Android Build Support and the required dependencies: Android SDK & NDK tools, and OpenJDK

         Steps:

-        1. Open AltUnityTester window from Unity -> Window -> AltUnityTester
+        1. Open AltUnity Tester Window
         2. In platform section select Android
         3. Click Build & Run